gameraccoon/scripter/README.md

 #### Building manually

 1. Clone the repository
+1. Build using `cargo build --release`
-1. Build, copy `script_config.json` from `data` folder next to the built executable
+2. Copy `script_config.json` from `data/common` folder next to the built executable
-1. Add the scripts that you are planning to use and their default parameters to the config file
+3. Add the scripts that you are planning to use and their default parameters to the config file

 ## Usage